Return of Premium (ROP) is a type of term life insurance, but one with a unique structure. Here’s a breakdown of what

-You know you need life insurance to protect family’s financial future, but you only want coverage for a certain number of years.
+Most of us know we need life insurance to protect our family’s financial future.
+Perhaps you only want coverage for a certain number of years.
+What then?
 The good news is you have options.
 Consider Return of Premium life insurance.

 What Is Return of Premium Life Insurance?

-Return of Premium life insurance is a type of term life insurance that offers you coverage for a set number of years — but with an added bonus.
+Return of Premium life insurance is a version of term life insurance that offers you coverage for a set number of years — but with an added bonus.
 With Return of Premium Life insurance, you gain coverage for a term of 30 years for a level premium payment.
-The minimum face value amount we offer is $100,000.
-And if you outlive the level premium payment period, the base policy premiums you paid will be returned to you at the end of the term.¹ And if your needs change prior to the end of the level term, you will receive a portion of the base premium back if you cancel the policy early.
+The minimum face value amount typically offered is $100,000.
+If you outlive the level premium payment period, the base policy premiums you paid will be returned to you at the end of the term.¹ If your needs change prior to the end of the level term, you will receive a portion of the base premium back if you cancel the policy early.

-If you love the idea of having life insurance, but don’t love the idea of spending money on a term policy you may never use, ROP may be the policy for you.
-Here are the pros and cons of a Return of Premium policy.
+If you love the idea of having life insurance, but don’t love the idea of spending money on a term policy you may never use, Return of Premium may be the policy for you.

 Pro: Lump-sum Payment

-The lump-sum payment is tax-free and can be used however you choose.
+The lump-sum received when premiums are returned are tax-free and can be used however you choose.
 With a traditional term life insurance policy, if you outlive the term, no money is returned.

 Pro: Traditional Benefits